EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 * Group ID: group identifier assigned to the group.
 Group IDs are unique within the pool of groups of a same Group Manager.

 * Endpoint ID: Sender ID of the endpoint (see {{I-D.ietf-core-object-security}}).
-Endpoint IDs are unique within a same group.
+Endpoint IDs are provided to endpoints upon joining a group, and are unique within a same group.
 Endpoints which are configured only as pure listeners do not have an Endpoint ID.

 * Group request: multicast CoAP request message sent by a multicaster in the group to all listeners in the group through multicast IP, unless otherwise specified.